Catholic Marian movements and societies: Marians of the Immaculate Conception

 Also known as the Congregation of Marian Fathers of the Immaculate Conception of the Most Blessed Virgin Mary, this is a community of more than 500 Roman Catholic priests and brothers in 19 countries on 6 continents.
 They are a religious institute and pledge support to the Pope.
 Their aim is to spread devotion to the Blessed Virgin Mary as the Immaculate Conception, pray for the souls in purgatory and undertake a variety of apostolic work.
 Marians were the first Catholic men's religious institute dedicated to the honor of Mary's Immaculate Conception.

 The organization was formed in 1673 by Saint Stanislaus Papczyński (beatified in 2007, canonized in 2016).
 Pope Innocent XII granted his approval for the institute in 1699 with solemn vows under the French Rule of the Ten Virtues of the Blessed Virgin Mary.

 Over the next 200 years, the institute was caught up in the wars and turmoil in Europe and was saved in 1909 by Blessed George Matulaitis-Matulewicz who as a youth had been brought up in a village where Marians staffed the local parish.
 The experience had left him with a lifelong respect and admiration for the Marian Fathers.
 The new Constitutions for the institute were approved by Pope Pius X in 1910, and it grew thereafter.

 Although it is now an international organization, the Marians still have strong roots in Poland, (e.g. the Sanctuary of Our Lady of Licheń) and place a great deal of emphasis on spreading the messages of Divine Mercy of Saint Faustina Kowalska.
-Their role in spreading the Divine Mercy message was acknowledged by Pope John Paul II in a Papal Blessing in 2001, the 70th anniversary of the revelation of the Divine Mercy Message and Devotion.
-Marian Fathers are well known as Official promoters of the authentic Divine Mercy message since 1941.